Melbourne sports tours: Five sporting venues you have to see

 In your rush to soak up the fun and atmosphere of a real-life sporting event at one of the city’s famous venues, don’t miss the opportunity to also delve into the history of sport in Australia.
 The excellent National Sports Museum is located at the MCG and features an extensive collection of memorabilia.
 Entry to the museum is included on several of our Melbourne sports tours.

 *No credit card or booking fees are applied to bookings made directly on The Big Bus tour and travel guide website.
 Fees may be applied to bookings made via affiliate websites, including Viator.
-Our best price guarantee applies to tours available on The Big Bus tour and travel guide website and does not apply to tours offered via affiliate websites, including Viator.
-If you find one of our Melbourne sports tours elsewhere at a cheaper price, we will beat it by 10%.
-To claim, please call our booking line on 1300 330 189 or email [email protected].
-The tour must be available for booking on the date you have selected on the competitor’s website.
-We do not offer the guarantee where a discount or promotional code from the competitor has been applied.
+Our best price guarantee applies to Melbourne sports tours available on The Big Bus tour and travel guide website and does not apply to tours offered via affiliate websites, including Viator.
+For terms and conditions or to make a claim, please click here.

 Additional images: Bigstock